When is England’s next match if they beat Senegal?

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Who would England play next if they beat Senegal?
-The route to the final
+England’s route to the World Cup final: Who would Three Lions play next if they beat Senegal?

 Seven matches stand in the way of glory for Gareth Southgate’s side on the game’s biggest stage